yahiaehab10/CLIP-Image-Classification-Project/README.md

 ## Affiliation

-This project is part of the [Course Name] at the German International University (GIU).
+This project is part of the Machine Learning at the German International University (GIU).